 In the meantime, it's best to stay safe and prepared at home by stocking up on grocery store essentials that will keep you and your family healthy.
 In fact, research has shown that common foods such as green tea and supplements like zinc may help boost your immune system, help combat the spread of the SARS-CoV-2 virus, and also lessen the severity of COVID-19 symptoms.

 With this in mind, here are the 5 essential grocery store items that can help you and your family combat COVID-19.
 And for more helpful shopping tips, make sure you're aware of these grocery shortages to expect this year, according to experts.

-A new study co-authored by De-Yu Xie, a professor of plant and microbial biology at North Carolina State University, suggests that specific chemical compounds in green tea have the ability to inhibit the main enzyme or protease (Mpro) in SARS-CoV-2, the virus which causes COVID-19.
+A recent study co-authored by De-Yu Xie, a professor of plant and microbial biology at North Carolina State University, suggests that specific chemical compounds in green tea have the ability to inhibit the main enzyme, or protease (Mpro), in SARS-CoV-2—aka the virus that causes COVID-19.